theogrebeude/LinuxInfo/README.md

 # LinuxInfo
-show Hardware information of linux machine ( virtual or not)
+Show hardware information of the Linux machine whether virtual or not

-for using juste run the info.sh script
+To use it just run the info.sh script

 ### Prerequisites

-make shure the info.sh file is runable, if not us
+Make sure the info.sh file is runable, if not use
 ```
 chmod u+x info.sh
 ```